 \subsection{Performance Comparison on Synthetic Attributed Graph}

 In addition to the synthetic non-attributed graphs, node attributes are also simulated to evaluate both the performance and computational efficiency of the proposed methods.

-While the generated attributes are designed to reflect those commonly found in traffic applications, such as functional data for traffic flow curves and histograms for speed distributions, the proposed framework is general and may be applied to other attribute types, with suitable distance metrics and barycenter computations.
+In a first step, attributes are generated to reflect those commonly found in transportation applications, such as functional data for traffic flow curves and histograms for speed distributions.
+However, the proposed framework is not restricted to these attribute types and can be applied more generally, provided that appropriate distance metrics and barycenter operators are available.